MicrosoftDocs/well-architected/well-architected/architect-role/design-diagrams.md

 **Maintain consistency**.
 Use standardized colors, casing, icons, icon sizes, line types, arrow heads, and other representations for similar elements throughout a diagram and across related diagrams.
 Draw from existing data or taxonomies.

 **Be accurate**.
 Diagrams are abstractions, but don't sacrifice accuracy in the process.
-For example, don't represent a service in virtual network that doesn't exist within a virtual network.
-A diagram is a communication tool, so you need to avoid miscommunication through inaccuracies.
+For example, don't represent a service in a virtual network if it's not present in that virtual network.
+A diagram is a communication tool, so you need to avoid miscommunication from inaccuracies.

 **Include metadata**.
 Ensure that a diagram contains metadata that provides essential information about the purpose of the diagram.
 Metadata also gives context to help viewers understand the diagram's scope and significance.
 Include items such as title, description, last updated date, author, and external references.

 **Use official icons and service names**.
-When you're representing a specific technology, use the latest icons from your technology provider to represent it.
+When you're representing a specific technology, use the latest icons from your technology provider.
 If identifying the technology is important, use the official name for the service.
 Use the official [Azure architecture icons](/azure/architecture/icons/) for diagrams that involve Azure components.

 ## Types of design diagrams